CHAPTER 4

 Austria's work culture emphasizes a healthy work-life balance.
 Standard working hours are typically 38.5 to 40 hours per week.
 Employees are entitled to five weeks of paid vacation per year and approximately 13 public holidays.

-Working hours and holiday entitlement An overview of employee rights and responsibilities from the ABA (Austrian Business Agency).
+Working hours and holiday entitlement An overview of employee rights and responsibilities from the ABA (Austrian Business Agency)

-Normalarbeitszeit | Arbeiterkammer Oberösterreich An overview of working hours
+Normalarbeitszeit | Arbeiterkammer Oberösterreich An overview of working hours (in German)

 German Skills Help